OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 * Optionally change the parameters.

     * Iterations.
 The number of optimization steps taken.
-Higher the number lower the cost that generally leads to a better-looking result.
+The higher the number, the lower the cost and, generally, the more beautiful the result.

     * Content cost weight.
 A multiplier of the content cost term in the total cost.
 Higher the number more similar to the content image result is.